 Mental health disorders

 Anxiety disorders, including post-traumatic stress disorder, may break up your sleep.
-Waking up too early could be an indication of depressive disorders.
+Waking up too early could be an indication of depressive disorder.
 Insomnia typically develops along with other mental health issues.ap

 Caffeine, nicotine, and alcohol